 Our wonderful patrons who have lent their names to our project

-Katie Read, Tourism Development Officer, Copeland Council
+Katie Read, Tourism Development Officer

 Our friends in the media especially BBC Radio Cumbria, NW Mail, and Around the Combe